pragmatic-stack/react-runtime-env-docker/README.md

 ## Prerequisites

+A simple setup to configure your react apps with runtime variables given to your containers.

+- build your image once ⏱️
+- deploy your app everywhere 🚀

-For this approach to work, nginx image is used in v1.19.-alpine.
+For the approach of this project to work, nginx image is used in v1.19.-alpine.

 We can profit utilizing the docker.entrypoint.d to start our script for the runtime env configuration on container start.

 ## Configuration of your app | changes